| Footnotes: (1)

 private schools while the majority of schoolchildren study in crowded,

 largely under maintained public school buildings.
-(1)
+(1) However, for nearly

 the last 100 years private school enrollment in Hawaii has varied between